Brabham BT38C car-by-car histories

 Driven by: Allan McCully, Bill McGovern, Damien Magee, Anders Olofsson and Thorbjörn Carlsson.
 First race: Silverstone (R4), 22 Apr 1972.
 Total of 29 recorded races.

 New to Canadian driver Chris O'Brien and raced in British F3 in 1972 using Holbay engines.
 To Jimmy Fuller for 1973, again in British F3 and again using Holbay engines.
-Advertised by Fuller as a "BT38/41" with two rebuilt Novamotor twin-cams, a spare monocoque and bodywork for £2,250 in November 1973.
+Advertised by Fuller from Sunbury-on-Thames as a "BT38/41" with two rebuilt Novamotor twin-cams, a spare monocoque and bodywork for £2,250 in November 1973.
 Formula 3 changed to 2000cc for 1974, and the BT38C was sold to David Taylor (Formy, Lancashire, later Merseyside) for Kim Mather to race in British Formula Atlantic in 1974.
 When the car first appeared, it had a RES BDA engine and still used F3 wheels, Mather recalling that he "just dropped a BDA in it".
 By the end of May it had a Richardson BDA and wider wheels, but it was still far off the pace of the leading cars, and this turned out to be its last Atlantic race.
 Taylor also used the car in sprints at Longridge, and Mather won two libre races at Aintree.
-Taylor advertised the car in September, complete with Richardson BDA, for £2,200.
+Taylor advertised the car in September, complete with Richardson BDA, for £2,200 and sold it to Ted Payne (Middleton-in-Teesdale, County Durham).
+Payne had raced a BT38 earlier in the season with a Vegantune engine, but it appears he had sold that car and had bought Taylor's very similar one with its Richardson engine.
+Payne continued to race the car in 1975, and entry lists show that it was black with a Richardson engine, and generally entered as a BT38-40.
+It was advertised by Payne in November 1975 as a BT38/40 with a recently rebuilt Cosworth BDA engine, and with a spare monocoque.

-Driven by: Chris O'Brien, Jimmy Fuller, Kim Mather and David Taylor.
+Driven by: Chris O'Brien, Jimmy Fuller, Kim Mather, David Taylor and Ted Payne.
 First race: Silverstone (R4), 22 Apr 1972.
-Total of 26 recorded races.
+Total of 33 recorded races.

 New to Ed Patrick and raced in British F3 in 1972 using Vegantune engines.
 Not seen in 1973 or 1974.
 To Eddie Heasell (Royston, Hertfordshire) for 1975, and fitted with a 1-litre Ford Novamotor engine for Formula 4.
 Raced by Heasell in F4 in 1975, 1976, 1977 and 1978.